KhronosPy/OperaGXOldThemeLauncher/README.md

 2. Copy the contents to any folder you prefer.
 3. Double-click `launcher.vbs` to launch Opera GX with the classic theme.
 4. (Optional) Create a shortcut to `launcher.vbs` and change its icon using Opera's original executable.
+5. (Optional) If you installed Opera in another folder, you can edit the file OperaGX_WithOldTheme.ps1 with a notepad and change the path $localAppPath = "$env:LOCALAPPDATA\Programs\Opera GX\opera.exe" for your path.
+To know your path you can check here: opera://about

 ### 📌 Technical Notes